ChrisChinchilla/Chip-Shop/manual.md

 ### Choose Starting Personalities

-Determine who will go first by your favourite random method, and let them pick first from the personality deck, continue clockwise until the last player, then choose the second counter clockwise, i.e. the last player picks twice in a row and whoever picked the first personality first picks their second last.
+Determine who will choose first by your favourite random method, and let them pick first from the personality deck, continue clockwise until the last player, then choose the second counter clockwise, i.e. the last player picks twice in a row and whoever picked the first personality first picks their second last.

 You can either select personalities randomly or manually, they are reasonably balanced, for your first game, random is best.

 #### Personality Special Skills

-In addition to their starting Longevity and Loyalty values some personalities also have special abilities listed, you can use **one** of these abilities, **once** per game.
+In addition to their starting Longevity and Loyalty values, personalities also have special abilities listed, some can be used one per game, and others once per round.
 Details of these are listed under the **Concepts** section.

 #### Personality Starting Resources